Get a tretinoin prescription online

 The tretinoin purge (also known as tretinoin uglies) is a very common skin reaction that occurs when a patient uses tretinoin for the first time.

-You should always follow the precise instructions of your healthcare provider, but as a general rule, if you have never used tretinoin, here is an excellent way to start.
+You should always follow the precise instructions of your healthcare provider, because your treatment plan will depend on your skin condition and your skin type.
+However, as a general rule, if you have never used tretinoin, here is a good way to start.

 - First 2 to 4 weeks: